Bengal Tigers, Indian Rhinos a bunch of great people travel India for Wildlife Photography!

 First stop Assam, visiting the famous Kaziranga National Park

 a World Heritage Site, habitat to the endangered Indian Rhinoceros, Bengal Tigers and the famous Jungle fowl.
 What you do not know the Jungle fowl?
 Just wait and see what Jan has accomplished with this “chicken of the jungle”.
-The Jungle fowl was one of the wildlife of Jan’s wishlist to photograph.
+The Jungle fowl was one of the wildlife of Jan’s wishlist to photograph, besides Bengal Tigers, of course.
 Well, he was able to do the trick for this jungle fowl after many hours searching, waiting, sweating the reward was indeed fabulous.
+(Wildlife Photography is not just to go out and push a button!
+It needs also patience.)
 Not only that Jan was able to capture this very shy bird the way he wanted, also for me.
 Second or third day, Jan’s jeep got a little bit far behind.
 Never mind, we knew that they saw something interesting.
 When they finally reached us again, Jan showed me 2 thumbs up, big smile from ear to ear, as well Jeske his wife, Evgeny and Irina.
 All 4 passengers glowing of happiness.
 This was one of my greatest rewards on this trip.
 With their happy faces I knew that all was sitting perfect.
-Most needed, that the jungle fowl will be patient enough, to dare to be a model and as dessert that beloved light, we Photographers dream of.
+Most needed, that the jungle fowl will be patient enough, to dare to be a photo model and as dessert that beloved light, we Photographers dream of.
 Ooooh don’t we all Wildlife Photographers (and Landscape Photographers) want to have THAT light?
 Yes pleaaasssse 🙂

 Indian Rhino crossing the road.
 FujiFilm X-T2; XF 100-400mm & 1.4x TC